microsoft/perfview/README.md

- This # PerfView
-PerfView is a performance-analysis tool that helps isolate CPU- and memory-related performance issues.
+PerfView is a free performance-analysis tool that helps isolate CPU and memory-related performance issues.
+It is a Windows tool, but it also has some support analyzing data collected on Linux machines.
+It works for a wide variety of scenarios, but as a number of special features for investiating performance issues in code written for the .NET runtime.

 If you are unfamiliar with PerfView, there are [PerfView video tutorials](http://channel9.msdn.com/Series/PerfView-Tutorial).
 As well as [Vance Morrison's blog](http://blogs.msdn.com/b/vancem/archive/tags/perfview) which also gives overview and getting